complexlogic/rsgain/README.md

 ### Tag casing

 ## License
-rsgain is a very heavily modified fork of [loudgain](https://github.com/Moonbase59/loudgain), and therefore is licensed under the original 2 clause BSD license used by loudgain.
+rsgain is a very heavily modified fork of [loudgain](https://github.com/Moonbase59/loudgain), and accordingly is licensed under the original 2 clause BSD license used by loudgain.